What is the current status of this program?

 What does this funding get me?

-In August 2024, DOE issued a Notice of Intent for up to $400 million to spur innovative, community-focused clean energy solutions in rural and remote areas across the United States.
+In October 2024, DOE opened another round of funding for Energy Improvements in Rural or Remote Areas for Fiscal Year 2025, which closed in August 2025.
+This program will provide up to $400 million to spur innovative, community-focused clean energy solutions in rural and remote areas across the United States.
 The ERA program aims to improve the resilience, reliability, and affordability of energy systems in communities across the country with 10,000 or fewer people.
 This grant can provide funding for replicable energy projects that lower energy costs, improve energy access and resilience, and/or reduce environmental harm.

 Am I eligible?

-This program serves communities of 10,000 people or fewer.
-Applicants must propose projects that support at least one of these eligible activities:
+This program served communities of 10,000 people or fewer.
+Applicants needed to propose projects that support at least one of these eligible activities:

 - Improving overall cost-effectiveness of energy generation, transmission, or distribution systems;